luiswirth/feec-pres/main.typ

   = Exterior Calculus of Differential Forms
   #snote[What was that again?]

-  - modern formulation of traditional *vector calculus*
+  - Modern formulation of traditional vector calculus
-  - *unification* of all kinds of integrals and derivatives
+  - Unification of all kinds of integrals and derivatives
-  - *generalization* to *arbitrary dimensions*
+  - Generalization to arbitrary dimensions
-  - Calculus on arbitrary Riemannian Manifolds (Differential Geometry) ]
+  - Calculus on Riemannian Manifolds (Differential Geometry) ]